gallegodev/Rock_Paper_Scissors/README.md

 <h2>Social media Section</h2>
 <ul>
     <li>
-        <p>This section has the Symbols from GitHub, Instagran and Linkedln and all of them are linked with gallegodev, developerer of this website, respective social media pages.</p>
+        <p>This section has the Symbols from GitHub, Instagram, and Linkedln, and all of them are linked with gallegodev, the developer of this website, respective social media pages.</p>
     </li>
     <li>
-        <p>All the 3 Symbols have a hoover style so if the user has the arrow from the mouse pad on top of it the symbol will change color, giving the impression that the symbol is active and is functional to the user</p>
+        <p>All the 3 Symbols have a hoover style so if the user has the arrow from the mouse pad on top of it the symbol will change color, giving the impression that the symbol is active and functional to the user</p>
     </li>
 <img src="assets/images/footerLinks.jpg" alt="presentation of social media symbols from gallegodev developer creator of Anubis Game website.">
 <hr>